jasonumiker/kubernetes-training/README.md

 So, that was a very quick overview of how to configure multi-tenancy of Kubernetes at the control plane level via Namespaces and Roles.
 And, how much YAML it takes to move away from *'s for the resources and verbs in your Role definitions.

+**NOTE:** Once you're done with this section you should remove the jane and john contexts from your KUBECONFIG:
+* `kubectl config delete-user jane`
+* `kubectl config delete-user john`
+* `kubectl config delete-context docker-desktop-jane`
+* `kubectl config delete-context docker-desktop-john`

 ## Ingress
 The initial Kubernetes approach to Layer 7 LoadBalancing is [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Unlike Services, which are built-in to Kubernetes, Ingress is more a standard for plugins/controllers to provide the capability in a (somewhat) consistent way.